2014-2015 University Catalog

 All application materials for the Master of Science in Criminal Justice are due by the date provided by the Office of Graduate Studies & Research to be considered for full admission.
 Students are able to apply and begin their graduate programs in the Fall, Spring, or Summer (to begin the summer, the application materials must be received by the due date for Spring).
 To be considered for admission to the Master of Science in Criminal Justice, the student must complete the following requirements prior to the application deadline:

-- Submitted two letters of recommendation from academic or professional sources sent to the Office of Graduate Studies & Research and to the Department of Behavioral, Applied Sciences, and Criminal Justice.
-Academic letters must come from outside of the Criminal Justice faculty.
+- Submit two letters of recommendation from academic or professional sources sent to the Office of Graduate Studies and Research.
+You may include one academic and one professional recommendation.
+Letters of recommendation should indicate:

 In addition, the admissions committee may request a personal interview with the applicant.